PhaseHosting/docker-volume-glusterfs/README.md

 $ sudo docker-volume-glusterfs -servers gfs-1:gfs-2:gfs-3
 ```

 We use the flag `-servers` to specify where to find the GlusterFS servers.
-The server names are separated by colon.
+The server names are separated by colons.

 2 - Start your docker containers with the option `--volume-driver=glusterfs` and use the first part of `--volume` to specify the remote volume that you want to connect to:

 ```
-$ sudo docker run --volume-driver glusterfs --volume datastore:/data alpine touch /data/helo
+$ sudo docker run --volume-driver glusterfs --volume datastore:/data alpine touch /data/hello
 ```

 See this video for a slightly longer usage explanation: